Saturday, May 28, 2011

 It's been said by some that a writer should write about what he or she is familiar with.
 For I suppose there's nothing quite like life experience as a rich resource for the tales we tell.
 The life experiences each of us has, add depth to a story.
 And it is the unique interpretation of those experiences that make those stories our own, told like no one else would or even could.

 Each of us captures the world around us through our own particular set of sensory stimuli.
 And even when faced with the same view of the world before us, we may process the information differently and act on it differently still.
 Will the fact that I am color blind mean I will miss some things or see them in a different way than others?
-Do I have a high pain threshhold, making me indifferent to those more sensitive?
+Do I have a high pain threshold, making me indifferent to those more sensitive?
 Was I an only child?
 The oldest, youngest or somewhere in the middle?

 Have I broken an arm or leg, had surgery, been lost?
 And what if I haven't yet or maybe never will?
 Have I ever been truly hungry or felt fatigue or cold down to the bone?
 Have I ever wanted to kill---or had to?
 Have I had a story to share and should have but didn't?